"This version is incompatible with the profile modloader..." Warning

 This icon is displayed when:

-A mod that isn’t compatible with the modpack’s modloader is added (manually or through the app).
+The mod isn’t compatible with the modpack’s modloader (Forge/Fabric/etc.)

-When an existing mod that was compatible is updated to a new version that no longer supports the modloader.
+The mod was compatible and got updated to a new version that no longer supports the modpack's modloader

 Solution: Update the mod to a compatible version or roll back to a previous one that works with your modloader.